 - Reservoir operation

-- Additional import from other areas
+- Import from and export to other areas

 - Analysis of energy shortages